A plant event for your team in the Rhine-Main area?

 5 Why is mixed forest so valuable for the climate?

-6. how many tree species belong in a climate-stable mixed forest?
+6 How many tree species belong in a climate-stable mixed forest?

-7. which tree species belong in the climate-stable mixed forest?
+7 Which tree species belong in the climate-stable mixed forest?

-All tree species that can cope with heat and drought belong in a climate-stable mixed forest.
+Alltree species that can cope with heat and drought belong in a climate-stable mixed forest.
 These are tree species that have deep roots or can withstand a lot.

 Jan planting an alder

-8 Do nut and fruit trees belong in a climate-stable mixed forest?
+8. do nut and fruit trees belong in a climate-stable mixed forest?